n8willis/opentype-shaping-documents/opentype-shaping-default.md

 Unicode as a single codepoint, but an input sequence might consist of the base letter codepoint followed by the combining mark codepoint.
-Unicode normalization can be used to determine that the "letter, mark" sequence is equivalent to the single codepoint.
-This simplifies sorting, searching, string comparison, and many other common tasks.
+Unicode normalization can be used to determine that the
+<samp>"letter, mark"</samp> sequence is equivalent to the single codepoint.
+This
+simplifies sorting, searching, string comparison, and many other common tasks.